morpheasgr/Expedition33CO_XeSS_2.0.1/README.md

 To unpack the downloaded files this script initially fetches and uses 7zip's 7zr to extract 7za, both files are downloaded from the official GitHub repo.
-Then it fetches XeSS 2.0.1 from Intel's GitHub.
+Then it fetches XeSS 2.0.1.41 (backing up and replacing the older one shipped with the game) from Intel's GitHub.

 Regards,